-Filing for an adjustment of status is often a good idea if the investment is close to the USCIS or DOS minimums for investments.
+Filing for an adjustment of status is often a good idea if the investment immigration is close to the USCIS or DOS minimums for investments.
 In principle, the standard for evaluating investors status is the same.
 In practice, it frequently appears that the USCIS is more willing to give investors a chance than the DOS.
 It is frequently a deliberately better choice to obtain an investor status, and build up the business for a half year to a year.
 With the business working well, we can then re-apply the submission to the USCIS or the DOS with the updated financials.
 In this way, the investor can have the benefit of the investor visa and the ability to travel.

 Accomplished this way, an e2 investor status can be practically equal to being a lawful permanent resident.
 As long as the investor owns the business and operates it profitably, and has US employees, the USCIS or DOS will renew the investor status or investor visa program.
 The investor’s spouse may also receive work authorization from the USCIS, and their children may attend schools in the United States as well.

 Lawful Permanent Residency through Investment

 Congress designed the eb5 immigration visa program to provide an immigrant visa for the investor and their family in reward for a significant investment in the United States that provides full-time employment to US workers.
 The program has two tiers.
-Investors invest in areas where the US unemployment rate is high are offered an incentive of a lower investment threshold, presently $500,000.
+Investors invest in areas where the US unemployment rate is high are offered an incentive of a lower investment immigration threshold, presently $500,000.
 Otherwise, investors must make an investment of $1 million.
 In both cases, it must result in the creation of 10 full-time jobs for a period of two years for US workers.

 Regional Center EB-5 Investment